GurbajSidhu/HeroEncryptor/README.md

 INSTRUCTIONS:

-~ENCRYPTING: COPY and PASTE the text you want to encrypt .
-It is advised to maintain the original copy as this application hasn't been tested thoroughly.(Any reviews and suggestions regarding the application are welcome: gurbajsidhu3076@gmail.com)
+~ENCRYPTING: COPY and PASTE the text you want to encrypt.

 ~DECRYPTING: COPY and PASTE the encrypted file and key file to the "Hero Encryptor" folder.